Choices in Childbirth is a new york guide to caring providers in NYC. Lists include doctors, midwives, educators, and more.

 Bend and Bloom Yoga is the Grand Central Station of prenatal yoga classes, located in Park Slope, Brooklyn.
 Look for my prenatal class there on Sundays!

-Links for New Moms:
+Links for Postpartum Recovery:

 Body Align Physical Therapy: One of my students has been working with Jill Hoefs for postpartum recovery physical therapy.
 Jill and I see eye to eye on a lot of things, and she just came out with a new book.